September 25, 2008

 About HSI in Brazil

-Humane Society International (HSI) and our partner organizations together constitute one of the world’s largest animal protection organizations—backed by more than 11 million people.
+Humane Society International (HSI) and our partner organizations together constitute one of the world’s largest animal protection organizations.
 We work globally to protect animals in laboratories, farm animals, companion animals, and wildlife.

-HSI is working with companies, government institutions, civil society organizations, and consumers to end two of the cruelest practices in agribusiness: the intensive confinement of egg-laying hens in battery cages and breeding sows (female pigs) in gestation crates.
+HSI is working with companies, government institutions, civil society organizations, and consumers to improve the way animals are treated in food production.
+Our main focus is the implementation of systems that substitute two of the most intensive forms of animal confinement: the use of battery cages for laying hens and the confinement of breeding sows (female pigs) in gestation crates.

 Meatless Monday and reducing or replacing meat consumption